krishop90/notes-app/README.md

 - Register and login
 - Create, update, and delete notes
 - Share notes with other users
-- Generate AI summaries and tags using Gemini AI
+- Generate AI summaries and tags using Groq AI

 Built with:
 - Node.js
 - Express.js
 - Supabase PostgreSQL
 - JWT Authentication
-- Gemini AI
+- Groq AI

 ---